Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 A customer has an on-premises 5-gigabyte Oracle database that needs to be migrated to AWS and converted to Aurora.
 The customer requires minimal downtime to the database.
 Which service is the best option for migration and conversion?

-Database Migration Service
+**Database Migration Service**

 Question 23

-A solutions architect is designing a system to withstand the failure of one or more components.
-What type of system is able to withstand failure?
+_A solutions architect is designing a system to withstand the failure of one or more components.
+What type of system is able to withstand failure?_

 Highly available

 Question 24

 A customer would like to store secondary backup copies of on-premises data to the cloud.
-The customer is not concerned about an extra level of protection by geographic redundancy but requires rapid access to the data when it is needed.
-Which Amazon S3 storage class should be used as the lowest cost option with rapid access?
+The customer is _not concerned about an extra level of protection by geographic redundancy_ but requires rapid access to the data when it is needed. _Which Amazon S3 storage class should be used as the lowest cost option with rapid access?_

-S3 One Zone-Infrequent Access
+**S3 One Zone-Infrequent Access**

 Question 25

-A company wants to provide access to an Amazon S3 bucket to all applications running on a Reserved Instance (RI) that's been assigned to a specific Availability Zone.
-What's the best way to give S3 access to all applications running on the EC2 instance?
+A company wants to provide access to an Amazon S3 bucket to all applications running on a Reserved Instance (RI) that's been assigned to a specific Availability Zone. _What's the best way to give S3 access to all applications running on the EC2 instance?_

-Use an instance profile to pass an IAM role with Amazon S3 permissions to the EC2 instance
+Use an **instance profile to pass an IAM role** with Amazon S3 permissions to the EC2 instance

 Question 26

-A company is in the process of migrating its workloads to AWS, and they want to develop and implement security policies.
-What are some of the recommended best practices for Identity and Access Management (IAM) they can put in place to make sure their accounts are secure?
+A company is in the process of migrating its workloads to AWS, and they want to develop and implement security policies. _What are some of the recommended best practices for Identity and Access Management (IAM) they can put in place to make sure their accounts are secure?_
 (Choose 3)

-- Enable MFA for privileged users
+- Enable **MFA** for privileged users
-- Create individual users instead of using root.
+- Create **individual users** instead of using root.
-- Do not share access keys.
+- **Do not share access keys**.

 Question 27